Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Related Work

 \subsection{Sequence-to-Sequence Denoising Pretraining}

-Given the lack of paired melody--lyric domain-specific data, a foundational model is crucial to retain generation quality.
-Our examination pinpoints large-scale denoising sequence-to-sequence pretraining \citep{lewis2020bart} as an apt choice.
-The approach has been validated in text generation domains, such as summarization \citep{akiyama-etal-2021-hie} and translation \citep{liu2020multilingual, tang2020multilingual, ou-etal-2023-songs}.
-Furthermore, employing transfer learning from general to specific domains has consistently enhanced performance in data-limited scenarios \citep{gu2022mm, DBLP:conf/ismir/OuGW22}.
+Given the limited availability of melody--lyric parallel data, a strong pretrained model is crucial for maintaining fluency and semantic coherence.
+We therefore adopt denoising sequence-to-sequence pretraining \citep{lewis2020bart}, which has proven effective in tasks such as summarization \citep{akiyama-etal-2021-hie} and translation \citep{liu2020multilingual, tang2020multilingual, ou-etal-2023-songs}.
+Transfer learning from general-domain pretrained models has also consistently shown benefits in data-scarce settings \citep{gu2022mm, DBLP:conf/ismir/OuGW22}, making this approach well suited for M2L.

-Due to the limited in-domain data, a robust foundational model is essential for maintaining the generation quality.
-Our investigations identified large-scale denoising sequence-to-sequence pretraining \citep{lewis2020bart} as highly suitable for our problem context.
-This approach has proven its efficacy in text generation tasks, such as summarization \citep{akiyama-etal-2021-hie} and translation \citep{liu2020multilingual, tang2020multilingual, ou-etal-2023-songs}.
-Moreover, transfer learning of models trained with general-domain data to a domain-specific task is a widely adopted strategy for performance improvement with limited data, such as \citep{gu2022mm, DBLP:conf/ismir/OuGW22}.